 Carpet beetle eggs measure 1/4 to 1/2 in length and have an oval shape.
 The eggs are very small and are of white or cream color.
 Adult carpet beetles lay eggs and fly through open doors and windows.
 Female beetles lay eggs on furniture, clothing, or rugs.

+Varied carpet beetles are a type of beetles that are more active during springtime.
+They are scavengers that feed on woollens, hides, stored foods like meat, taxidermy specimens, and other animal products.
 They are also introduced when infested items are brought into a home.
 If a carpet beetle infestation is left uncontrolled, they’re likely to multiply quickly.

 Carpet beetles live and breed outdoors where they can get a steady diet of pollen and nectar.
 They hitch a ride into your home on flowers, plants, and because of their small size, they can fly into your home through an open window or small cracks in windows and doors.